 The most surprising announcement was that we would be getting 8 new stages this year.
 Boomtown has always kept it fresh, so it’s good to know that “the radical city” isn’t standing still.

 New stages are good!
 Nothing beats the experience of dancing in front of a mind blowing Boomtown mega-structure for the first time.
 While we do love the well known big stages from the past 2 to 3 years… it’s time for an update.
 That’s what Boomtown has always been about.
 It doesn’t stay the same for long.

-By my count, we know about 4 stages for sure so far…
+Here is what we know about so far…

 The Nucleus stage is an enormous new immersive theatrical dance stage.
 It’s set to become one of the main dance arenas at the festival.
 The Nucleus will be bringing us all the biggest names in techno and house, already announced in the big area 404 announcement last year.

 Bang Hai Towers is widely rumoured to be replaced by The Nucleus.
 But also we don’t seem to be able to shake the alternative rumour that it’s replacing Sector 6.
 More on that later…